Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Rational self-maps and the proof of Theorem

-where $\delta_X$ is the generic point of $X$, satisfies On the other hand, as $X$ admits a unirational parameterization of degree $2$, we also know that $z$ satisfies $2z=0$ in ${\rm CH}_0(X_M)$.
+satisfies On the other hand, as $X$ admits a unirational parameterization of degree $2$, we also know that $z$ satisfies $2z=0$ in ${\rm CH}_0(X_M)$.
 Thus $z=0$ and $X$ has trivial universal ${\rm CH}_0$ group.
-This contradicts \cite{SEggay}, which proves that $X$ does not have trivial universal ${\rm CH}_0$ group (more precisely, it is proved in {\it loc. cit.} that the minimal class of the intermediate Jacobian of $X$ is not algebraic and this prevents $X$ having trivial universal ${\rm CH}_0$ group using \cite{voisinjems}). \end{proof}
+This contradicts \cite{SEggay}, which proves that $X$ does not have trivial universal ${\rm CH}_0$ group (more precisely, it is proved in {\it loc$.\,$cit.} that the minimal class of the intermediate Jacobian of $X$ is not algebraic and this prevents $X$ having trivial universal ${\rm CH}_0$ group using \cite{voisinjems}). \end{proof}